liuyunhaozz/liuyunhaozz.github.io/_pages/about.md

 ---
 I am an Undergraduate student at Dalian University of Technology, China.

-My research interest is Computer Vision, Multi-View Stereo, and Robotics.
+My research interest is Computer Vision and Robotics.
-I am currently working on 3D Vision and Salient object Detection, including topics on pose estimation, detection and imitation learning.
+I am currently working on Salient Object Detection and Image Super-Resolution, including topics on video salient detection and image rasterization.

 ## Education